22dylan/22dylan.github.io/_pages/publications.md

 permalink: /publications/
 ---

 A list of my publications is below.
-This is also available in my CV.
+These are also available in my CV.

 Peer Reviewed Papers
 ---